jrcain-usgs/asc-public-docs/docs/how-to-guides/software-management/releases/isis-release-process.md

 === "LTS"

     - [ ] Create a branch from the previous LTS.
-        * Example: `git checkout -b 8.1.3 upstream/8.1.2`.
+        * Example: `git checkout -b 8.0.3 upstream/8.0.2`.
     - [ ] Update VERSION variable in CMakeLists.txt.
     - [ ] Check RELEASE_STAGE variable in CMakeLists.txt is set to `stable`.
     - [ ] Update the `run` section to include any new packages and remove any packages that are no longer needed.
-Rare for LRs, often no changes are needed.
+    - [ ] Push the new branch into upstream

+=== "Prod"

+    - [ ] Create a branch from the previous Prod.
+        * Example: `git checkout -b 8.3.0 upstream/8.2.0`.
+    - [ ] Update VERSION variable in CMakeLists.txt.
+    - [ ] Check RELEASE_STAGE variable in CMakeLists.txt is set to `stable`.
+    - [ ] Update the `run` section to include any new packages and remove any packages that are no longer needed.
     - [ ] Push the new branch into upstream

 !!!
 Danger "Ensure to update the version and build_number is set to 0 in recipe/meta.yml"